khmarbaise/scripts/README.md

 Sources
 -------
-The check-classes.sh is stolen from  http://beust.com/weblog/2011/02/21/verifying-the-version-of-your-java-classes/
+The check-classes.sh script is taken from http://beust.com/weblog/2011/02/21/verifying-the-version-of-your-java-classes/ with friendly permission of Cédric Beust.

 Links
 -----